Ghana: Human rights

 Homosexual acts are prohibited by law in Ghana.
 According to a 2013 survey by the Pew Research Center, 96% of Ghanaians believe that homosexuality should not be accepted by society.
+In 2026 further laws were introduced creating a duty to report homosexual acts and to criminalise "supporters" of LGBTQ+ people.
 Sometimes elderly women in Ghana are accused of witchcraft, particularly in rural Ghana.
 Issues of witchcraft mainly remain as speculations based on superstitions within families.
-In some parts of northern Ghana, there exist what are called witch camps.
-These are said to house a total of around 1,000 people accused of witchcraft.
-The Ghanaian government has announced that it intends to close the camps.
+In some parts of northern Ghana witch camps exist.
+These are said to house a total of around 1,000 people accused of and ostracised for witchcraft.
+The Ghanaian government announced that it intended to close the camps.
+Over a decade later, in 2023, the Anti-Witchcraft bill passed in parliament, to address accusations and the social impacts of being accused of being a witch, and the president refused to sign it into law.
+The legislation was reintroduced in 2025.